 What Is CBN?

-In the simplest of terms, CBN is what you get with old weed.
+In the simplest of terms, CBN is what you get with old cannabis.
 “CBN is a breakdown product of THC and it is commonly found in older cannabis samples,” Dr. June Chin, founder of MedLeaf RX, tells me.
 “Over time, when the cannabis is heated or exposed to oxygen, the THC will convert to CBN.”
 Since the THC is degraded, you won’t experience any psychoactive effects, but CBN has a whole host of its own potential benefits, which is why we’re hearing about it more and more.

 Aside from being non-intoxicating, CBN shares other similarities with its CBD counterpart (which at this point has saturated the beauty and health worlds).
 “According to researchers, CBN has anticonvulsant and anti-inflammatory effects," Dr. Chin explains.
 But the thing that sets it apart is its rumored potential as a sleep aid, whereas small amounts of CBD are known to have a more energizing effect.
 However, in exploring said characteristics as a sleep aid, it seems CBN doesn't always work alone.
 “CBN has been shown to be sedating and relaxing, especially in the presence of THC,” says Dr. Chin.
 There is one well-cited (and old) 1975 study that explores the connection between CBN and sleep, but only shows CBN used with THC, making the claims that CBN is sedating by itself questionable.